sammyd/sammyd.github.com/source/_posts/2013-01-15-building-a-range-selector-with-shinobi-charts-part-ii-creating-custom-handle-annotations.markdown

 @end
 {% endcodeblock %}

-Really nice and simple - when the method is called, we simply update the range on the x-axis of the main chart to show the specified range, and redraw the chart.
+Really nice and simple - when the method is called, we update the range on the x-axis of the main chart to show the specified range, and redraw the chart.

 Now we need to ensure that the delegate method is called appropriately.
 We add